 3. Choose appropriate mounting system

 Before installing a ceiling fan, make sure it is mounted in the middle of the room, or at least 18 inches away from the wall.
-Additionally, the face of the fan should be at least 7 feet above the floor in order to avoid any accident.
+Additionally, the face of the fan should be at least 7 feet above the floor to avoid any accident.
 For optimal airflow, a height of 8 to 9 feet is recommended.

 - Standard position: standard mount comes with a metal pipe called a “downrod” that’s 3 to 5 inches long.
 This pipe stretches from the ceiling bracket to the top of the fan to create some space between the fan and your ceiling.
 Standard mount is suitable for 8 to 9 feet high rooms.

 - Extended mount: an extended mount is available for higher ceilings.
 An extended mount helps the ceiling fan achieve and maintain maximum airflow inside the room.
 They’re available in the range of 6 inches to 120 inches and are suitable for 9-20 feet ceilings.
 Keep in mind that a ceiling fan delivers the best air flow if it hangs 8 to 9 feet above the ground.

 - Sloped mount: for angled or vaulted ceilings, you need a sloped mount ceiling fan.
 Sloped mount systems are specifically designed to keep the fan blades hanging parallel to the ground.

 - Flush mount: for ceilings lower than 8 feet, you’re going to need a flush mount system.
 The fan sits flush against the ceiling and maintains a safe distance of at least 7 feet from the ground.
 However, flush mounted ceiling fans may not deliver maximum airflow as they’re a bit close to the ceiling.
 They’re also known as a hugger or low-profile fans.

 4. Compare the CFM” orientation